-To start the assistant, choose Tools > Connection Assistant.
+To start the assistant, choose Tools > Troubleshoot Device Connections.

 The Connection Assistant provides instructions, in-context controls, and a list of connected devices in a series of pages in the Assistant panel.
 Use the Next and Previous buttons at the bottom of the Assistant panel to work through the pages as needed:

-- Connect your device over USB: The Connection Assistant begins by prompting you to connect your device over USB, and it provides a Rescan USB devices button with which you can start a new scan for connected devices.
+- Connect your device over USB: The Connection Assistant first prompts you to connect your device over USB and provides a Rescan USB devices button where you can start a new scan for connected devices.

 - Enable USB debugging: The Connection Assistant then tells you how to enable USB debugging in the on-device developer options.

-- Restart the ADB server: Finally, if you still don't see your device on the list of available devices, you can use the Restart ADB server button on the last page of the Connection Assistant.
+- Restart the ADB server: If you still don't see your device on the list of available devices, use the Restart ADB server button on the last page of the Connection Assistant.
 Restarting the ADB server also causes ADB to scan for devices again.
-If you still don't see your device on the list of available devices, try the troubleshooting steps in the next section of this page.
+If you still don't see your device on the list of available devices, try the troubleshooting steps in the following section.

 Resolve USB connection issues

-If the Connection Assistant is not detecting your device over USB, you can try the following troubleshooting steps to resolve the issue:
+If the Connection Assistant doesn't detect your device over USB, try the following troubleshooting steps to resolve the issue:

-Check that Android Studio can connect to the Android Emulator
+Check that Android Studio connects to the Android Emulator

-To check if the issue is being caused by a connection problem between Android Studio and the Android Emulator, follow these steps:
+To check whether the issue is being caused by a connection problem between Android Studio and the Android Emulator, follow these steps: